 “After all you’ve done,” she said, “do you really think one more death will matter for your cause?”

 He glanced at the altar.
 “Yes,” he said.
-“You know what the Idrians whisper about the things that go on in the Court of Gods.
+“You know how the Idrians whisper about the things that go on in the Court of Gods.
 They’ve never trusted the Hallandren priests and their religion.
 Well, we are going to let a group of those Idrian mercenaries in to see this, once you are dead.
 We’ll show them that we were too late to save you, that the priests had already killed you on one of their twisted altars.
 We’ll show them the dead priests that we slew, and apologize for not getting here in time to save their princess’s life.

 “Once rumors of this get around, the Idrians will riot in the city.
-They’re strained to snapping anyway--we have you to thank for helping us do that.
+They’re strained to snapping anyway--we have you to thank for that.
 The city will be in chaos, and there will be a slaughter like hasn’t been seen since the Manywar.
 Those that live will return to Idris to tell the tale.
 They’ll let everyone know that the Hallandrens only wanted a princess of the royal blood so that they could sacrifice her to their God King.”

 He glanced back at her.
 “I truly am sorry.
-But, the freedom of my people is more important than any of us.”
+But, the freedom of my people is more important than any one person.”

 #